 Anilee List, American Idol Season 19 contestant, is an accomplished female singer from Los Angeles, California.
 Anilee's soulful style touches her audience, her emotional range transcends generations.

 Anilee was drawn to performance and creation at a young age.
 When she was just four years old, she started performing on stage at the Santa Monica Playhouse.
-She has been in vocal performance training since that time, taking her all the way to Berklee College of Music in Boston, MA where she currently studies Vocal Performance.
+She has been in vocal performance training since that time, taking her all the way to Berklee College of Music in Boston, MA where she studied Vocal Performance.
+In Boston, she was cast as a principle role in the Oscar-nominated film "CODA".

 Anilee's career has taken her to iconic music venues across the United States, performing on stage at the Hollywood Bowl, Dolby Theatre, Carnegie Hall, Lincoln Center, Kennedy Center, Monterey Jazz festival, and New World Center in Miami.